 At Cordisco & Saile LLC, we focus on helping injured workers collect benefits.
 We recognize that each case comes with a unique set of merits and challenges, and we know how to navigate the laws to deliver the best possible outcome for each specific client.
 We will review your claim, conduct a full investigation, gather evidence, and assemble a case that is thorough and compelling.

 To Schedule a Free Case Evaluation With a Lawyer From Cordisco & Saile LLC, Call 215-642-2335.

 At Cordisco & Saile LLC, our attorneys want to help you win the benefits you deserve for your injury at work.
 We offer free case evaluations, where we will answer all your workers’ compensation questions and let you know more about your legal options.
+In addition to workers' compensation cases.
+Cordisco & Saile will assist all PSEA members with any injury or negligence related pain and suffering.
+We assist our clients with cases for car accidents, trucking accidents, motorcycle accidents, slip & fall, nursing home neglect, product liability, defective medical drugs, defective medical devices, pedestrian accidents, bicycle accidents, and more.
 To schedule a free case evaluation with a member of our team, call 215-642-2335 today.